 The dangers of inhaling paint fumes

-- Volatile Organic Compounds (VOCs) – When you inhale paint fumes, you inhale VOCs like benzene and toluene, which can be harmful in large concentrations.
-VOCs can make you experience dizziness, headaches, respiratory irritation, nausea, and central nervous system, kidney, and liver damage.
+- Volatile Organic Compounds (VOCs)Â – When you inhale paint fumes, you breathe in VOCs such as benzene and toluene, which can be harmful in large concentrations.
+These harmful chemicals are often found in oil based paints and spray paint products.
+VOCs can cause dizziness, headaches, breathing difficulties, respiratory irritation, nausea, and even central nervous system, kidney, and liver damage.

 How long do paint fumes stay in your system?